Siirry suoraan sisältöön

 Stop Saying Snip!

-In the U.S. the most common contraceptive methods rely on women’s time, labor, and vulnerability to risk.
+In the US, the most common contraceptive methods rely on women's time, labor, and vulnerability to risk.
 Comparatively few people rely on vasectomies as a means of preventing pregnancies.
 Something is happening rhetorically—through meaning-making symbols and the material practices they manifest—that sustains a collective disinterest in vasectomies.
-Drawing from her feminist rhetorical study of 37 television and film representations, health insurance policies, and interviews with 17 people who have experienced vasectomy, Jenna Vinson surfaces barriers to vasectomy uptake, including problematic tropes and practices that keep vasectomy unappealing, out-of-mind, and inaccessible.
+Jenna Vinson draws from her feminist rhetorical study of thirty-seven television and film representations, health insurance policies, and interviews with seventeen people who have experienced vasectomy, surfacing barriers to vasectomy uptake, including problematic tropes and practices that keep vasectomy unappealing, out of mind, and inaccessible.
 Stop Saying Snip! also illustrates tactics and circumstances that lead people to get a vasectomy, sharing real vasectomy stories and showing that women often play an important (and until now unheeded or pathologized) role in this communication process.
-This book intervenes in the misogynistic cultural expectation that it is women’s responsibility to endure the pain, labor, and risks of managing fertility by identifying the rhetorics that make men’s reproductive bodies seem unnatural sites for pregnancy prevention work.
+This book intervenes in the misogynistic cultural expectation that it is women's responsibility to endure the pain, labor, and risks of managing fertility by identifying the rhetorics that make men's reproductive bodies seem unnatural sites for pregnancy prevention work.
 Fostering a persuasive vision of vasectomy is an urgent project that contributes to the movement toward reproductive justice.

 Alaotsikko